jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 109, Michelangelo Buonarotti, 11:59:0:E, 43:39:0:N, 1475/3/6, J, 1:45, 0.7988888, 0

 You can copy the first line.
-Do not skip it, as Enigma will always skip this first line automatically.
+Do not skip it, as Enigma requires it.
 The lines starting with 107, 108 and 109 contain the real data.

 Each line contains 9 fields that correspond to the labels used in the first line: